-The C grade was in 2010 defined so that a building built after the building codes of TEK2007 in most cases should get a C. Residences built after the building code of 2007 will hence mostly get a C or better.
+The C grade in 2010 was defined so that a building built after the building codes of TEK2007 in most cases should get a C. Residences built after the building code of 2007 will hence mostly get a C or better.

-80% of all certification for residential buildings are registered in a simplified registration system.
-This system is based on simplified assumptions and conservative values, and the results are less precise and might give a lower energy label than the optional more detailed approach.
+80% of all certifications for residential buildings are registered in a simplified registration system.
+This system is based on simplified assumptions and conservative values, and the results are less precise and might give a lower energy label than the optional, more detailed approach.

 The EPC coverage is not equally distributed over the building stock.
 There is currently a coverage ratio of EPC labels relative to the total building stock of no more than 44%, where younger buildings are overrepresented in the EPC database, as illustrated in Figure 7.
 Assuming registered EPCs for each time period are representative for the building stock, we are able to indicate what the label distribution would be if all residents were given a certificate.
 Figure 18 illustrates how EPCs would be distributed based on this assumption.
-14 % of the residents would have a C or better.
+7.6% of the residents would have an A or B or better.